 This indicator monitors the number of resource consents issued to drill and construct wells below the groundwater table, and the location of those wells.
 This helps us understand the pressures from development on lcoal and regional groundwater resources.

-The region’s groundwater wells supply drinking water, irrigation water for agriculture and horticulture and water for industrial use.
+The region’s groundwater wells supply drinking water for people and animals, irrigation water for agriculture and horticulture activities and water for industrial use.
 Groundwater wells and piezometers (narrow wells) are also constructed for monitoring and investigating purposes.

 This indicator is updated annually.

 Groundwater Hydrologist - Science and Strategy Directorate